 Back to top

-Thyroid lymphoma can sometimes be difficult to diagnose and you may have several tests and investigations.
+Thyroid lymphoma can sometimes be difficult to diagnose and you may have several tests.

 Sound waves are used to make up a picture of the inside of the neck and thyroid.
 Once you are lying comfortably on your back, a gel is spread over your neck.
-A small device (like a microphone) that produces sound waves is passed over the area.
+A small device that makes sound waves is placed directly on the skin over the area.
 The sound waves are changed into a picture by a computer.

 A small needle is passed gently into the swelling in your neck.
 Sometimes an ultrasound is used to help guide the needle to the right area.
-The doctor then takes a sample of cells, which are examined under a microscope to check if there are any cancer cells.
+The doctor then takes a small sample of cells, which are examined under a microscope to check for cancer cells.

-A definite diagnosis is made by doing a biopsy.
-This involves a small operation to remove a piece of thyroid tissue.
+A definite diagnosis can usually be made by doing a biopsy.
+This is done under a general anaesthetic.
+The doctor will make a small cut in the skin close to the thyroid and remove a small sample of tissue.
 Cells from the tissue are examined under a microscope.
-Biopsies may also be taken from other body tissues.

 Staging and grading of thyroid lymphoma